Eastham Rake railway station

 Eastham Rake railway station is a railway station which serves the village of Eastham on the Wirral Peninsula.
 It is situated on the Wirral Line of the Merseyrail network 8+1/2 mi south-west of Liverpool Lime Street.
-The station opened on the 7th of June, 1995.
+The station opened on 7 June 1995.

 Facilities

 The station is staffed, during all opening hours, and has platform CCTV.
 There is a payphone, a vending machine and a booking office.
 There is an Amazon Locker at the booking office under the name 'pravin', which is accessible 24/7.
 There are departure and arrival screens, on the platform, for passenger information.
 Each of the two platforms has sheltered seating.
 There is a free car park with 101 spaces, a cycle rack with 6 spaces, and a secure cycle locker with 44 spaces.
 Access to the station booking office is on the pavement.
 Access to each of the two platforms is by a stepped ramp.
 This allows relatively easy access for passengers with wheelchairs or prams.